When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 Best time to visit

-From my experience and talking to locals, the best time to visit Ksamil is during the shoulder seasons — May, June, and September.
+From my experience and talking to locals, the best time to visit Ksamil is during the shoulder seasons — May/June, and late September/early October.

-The weather is still warm, the sea is perfect for swimming (especially in September/early October), and the beaches aren’t packed wall-to-wall with tourists like they are in July and August.
+The weather is still warm, the sea is perfect for swimming (especially in late September/early October), and the beaches aren’t packed wall-to-wall with tourists like they are in July, August and early September.

 August, in particular, is way too hectic for my taste.
-The small town gets completely overrun with visitors, I could barely see the sand under all the people and sunbeds.
+The small town gets completely overrun with visitors; it was utter chaos.

 How many days in Ksamil?

+Spend at least 3 days here so you can explore different areas.
 I’m happy I booked four nights in Ksamil during my first visit.
-That way I could take my time and find the quietest areas.
-If visiting during the shoulder seasons, I wouldn’t mind spending a week here to just relax.
+That way, I could take my time the first day and find the beaches I wanted to go back to.

-So I would say it depends on how much time you have in Albania in total.
-I highly recommend you visit other beach areas as well, including Dhermi/Drymades, Himarë and Borsh/Qeparo.
+So I would say it depends on how much time you have in total.
+I highly recommend you visit other beach areas as well, including Himarë and Borsh/Qeparo, Dhërmi or Drymades Beach.
 Also, a day trip to spectacular beaches such as Gjipe and Krorëza Beach is a must.

 How to get to Ksamil